Skip to content

 library = ./<my-module-folder>

-You can also put the modules in your project folder (like you would when running on something like AWX) and then put an ansible.cfg into that folder specifying the module name:
+You can also put the modules in your project folder, like you would when running on AWX, and then put an ansible.cfg into that folder specifying the module and module utils paths:

 [defaults]